|Technologies||grid extension solar home systems (SHS)improved cookstoves (ICS)|

-EnDev’s measures in Uganda have led to the creation of more than 100 long-term full-time jobs – mostly through the components for improved biomass usage and energy efficiency.
+EnDev’s measures in Uganda have led to the creation of '65'long-term full-time jobs – mostly through the components for improved biomass usage and energy efficiency.
 Institutions and SMEs are reporting monetary savings from using ICSs or ovens while households using ICSs also save time and money.
 Households and SMEs using solar home systems reported reduced expenditures on paraffin and phone charging.
 SHS for households allow lighting, use of radio or TV and charging mobile phones while schools and health centres benefit from improved conditions (lighting after sunset, cooling of medication etc.).
-As as result of EnDev’s interventions, 30,000 tonnes of firewood and more than 22,000 tonnes of CO2 are saved per year.
+As as result of EnDev’s interventions, 34,000 tons of firewood and more than 26,000 tons of CO2 are saved per year.

 The factsheet on this country project is available for download here.